-Newsletters are published every second Friday, to inform parents and wider community on the current school news.
+Newsletters are published every second Thursday, to inform parents and the wider community about current school news.
 Newsletters are issued to the eldest child in the family at the school.
 For arrangements to have a Newsletter emailed, please contact the school office, or alternatively, please log on to our website: http://prostonss.eq.edu.au